marvinrusinek/marvinrusinek/README.md

 ### Hi there 👋

-- 🌱 I am learning frontend development with the Angular framework by working on web development challenges from DevChallenges and FrontendMentor.
+- 🌱 I am working on web development challenges from DevChallenges and FrontendMentor with the Angular framework.
-- 🔭 I am also dabbling in backend development with Microsoft SQL Server Management Studio.
+- 🔭 I am also dabbling in backend development with MS SQL Server Management Studio.
-- 📫 Feel free to reach me at marvinrusinek@gmail.com
+- 📫 Feel free to reach out to me at marvinrusinek@gmail.com